 There are transfer cases in part-time systems that usually come with an extra gear set which enables the car has a low range.
 The result is that the car is equipped with added torque and output speed that is very slow.
 This gives drivers the ability to go up a hill that is very steep slowly and smoothly.

 There was a time when manual locking hubs were the trend.
-When the driver wanted to engage the four-wheel drive, he would have to exit the truck and manually get the hubs locked on the front tires.
+When the driver wanted to engage the four-wheel drive, he would have to exit the truck and manually get the hubs locked on the front tyres.
 Today, with the advent of innovation, you will find automatic locking hubs which automatically engage as soon as the driver activates the four-wheel drive mode.
 With this system, the engagement can take place even while the car is in motion.
-Whether it is a manual or automated process, what these systems basically utilize is a sliding collar which gets the half-shafts at the front locked to the hub.
+Whether it is a manual or automated process, what these systems basically utilise is a sliding collar which gets the half-shafts at the front locked to the hub.

 There are other cars that come with clutches that are very sophisticated and controlled electronically.
 These clutches help to regulate the transfer of torque between the wheels.
 As we progress in this article, we will take a look at one of these advanced systems in the four-wheel drive.

-Now, let us consider how the four-wheel drive system works.
+Now, let us consider how the four-wheel-drive system works.

-Here, we will be looking at how the part-time system which is mostly found on pickups and SUVs work.
+Here, we will be looking at how the part-time system, which is mostly found on pickups and SUVs, work.

-The part-time four-wheel drive is a system that gives the driver the option of activating the four wheel drive only at the point where it is actually needed.
-When it is not activated, it basically functions the same way a two-wheel drive vehicle does.
-A huge advantage of a four wheel drive car is that it helps in fuel economy.
+The part-time four-wheel drive is a system that gives the driver the option of activating the four-wheel drive only at the point where it is actually needed.
+When it is not activated, it basically functions the same way a two-wheel-drive vehicle does.
+A huge advantage of a four-wheel-drive car is that it helps in fuel economy.

 As soon as you engage the four-wheel drive, the front and rear driveshafts are locked by the transfer case in order to enable each axle to get a split proportion of the torque that is produced by the engine.
-The front hubs, also, get to lock at this very point.
+The front hubs also get to lock at this very point.

 At the beginning of this article, it was mentioned that a very ideal four-wheel drive system has the ability to transfer appropriate amounts of torque to the individual wheels of a car.
-That means that the system is capable of sending the maximum level of torque which will not lead to a tire slip.
+That means that the system is capable of sending the maximum level of torque which will not lead to a tyre slip.
 If you use that criterion, then, the part-time four-wheel drive system would have a very poor rating.
-This is down to the fact that it sends only the amount of torque to the wheels which will not result in the slipping of the wheel that has the least traction.
+This is due to the fact that it sends only the amount of torque to the wheels which will not result in the slipping of the wheel that has the least traction.

 A second option that can be applied is to make use of a locking differential.
 What the locking differential does is to keep the two wheels at the rear locked together.
-The reason for this is to make sure that each of those wheels can get access to the entire torque that is produced by the engine and that makes its way into the axle whether or not any of the wheels are off the ground.
+The reason for this is to make sure that each of those wheels can get access to the entire torque produced by the engine and that makes its way into the axle whether or not any of the wheels are off the ground.
 In this case, performance will be greatly improved in off-road situations.